 Ichikawa: I feel the accelerated digital shift created an environment where YouTube creators' and influencers' content became easier to access.

 On the other hand, the negative impact felt across the advertising industry as a whole also spread to creators.
-Companies canceled ads, became cautious about when to run ads, and various other effects occurred.
+Companies canceled ads, became cautious about when to run them, and various other effects occurred.

 Amano: A notable trend during the pandemic has been the entry of well-known celebrities into YouTube.
 This could lead to competition for time with existing YouTube creators.
 How does UUUM view this situation?